ArmandoBortoluso/TheUncodedOne/README.md

 ### After clonning the repo

-run "dotnet build" on the terminal in project folder.
+Run "dotnet build" in the terminal in the project folder.

 Any issues, don't be afraid of opening an... issue.